It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 He might have played a role in that by refusing a colostomy bag.

-He demanded that his colon be, you know, resown and it broke and that he got infected.
+He demanded that his colon be resewn and broke and that he got infected.

-So they had to bring some Spanish doctor who knew what he was doing.
+So they had to bring some Spanish doctor and knew what he was doing.

-It's like, like I said in the previous hour, Andrew Mitchell down there, she honestly believes, she honestly believes the only thing holding Cuba back is the U.S. embargo.
+I mean, look at it's like, like I said in the previous hour, get Andrew Mitchell down there, she honestly believes, she honestly believes the only thing holding Cuba back is the U.S. embargo.

 Why, if it weren't for the U.S. embargo, communism would thrive.